-- 4.30 The framing elements (pilasters, fascia, historic signage and cornice) may warrant retention of the shop is an integral part of the building design.
-In cases where the property was originally residential and the shop front/shop unit is of no interest consideration should be given to returning the building to its original appearance. - 4.31 The conversion of shops to residential units needs careful consideration.
+- 4.37 Where the conversion of shop or pub premises are acceptable in principle, design ingenuity should allow for the sensitive retention of such shop fronts while ensuring the provision of high quality conversions. - 4.38 The framing elements (pilasters, fascia, historic signage and cornice) may warrant retention if the shop is an integral part of the building design.
+In cases where the property was originally residential and the shop front/shop unit is of no interest consideration should be given to returning the building to its original appearance. - 4.39 The conversion of shops to residential units needs careful consideration.
 Conversions undertaken in the past often have a poor appearance which harms the host building and the wider locality; the interior accommodation provided is also of poor quality.
 Poor examples should not be used to justify the design of new schemes.
 The design of the infill needs careful consideration and proportions of new openings need to respond well to the host building.
 Where the facade fronts the pavement outward opening windows will be resisted as they present a risk to pedestrians.
 Sliding sash windows should be used in these instances.